We believe that with appropriate support and perseverance, everyone can be numerate…

 Who are we?

 Mike was previously the Managing Director of Numicon an innovative maths teaching approach now used in over 8,000 schools, until its sale to Oxford University Press in 2010.
 He is an ex-international sportsman and a former Parachute Regiment officer before moving into business.
 He gained an MBA from Cranfield School of Management and was a Global Relationship Manager for HSBC Corporate Bank before joining Numicon in 2008.
 Having chaired the National Numeracy Steering Group whilst supporting Oxford University Press post acquisition, he has become the inaugural Chief Executive now that the concept has become a reality.
 Mike is married with three young daughters and is a governor of a local primary school.
+Mike recently broke the Guiness World Record for running a marathon with a 40lbs pack and raised over £30k for the Parachute Regiment Charity.

 Chris Humphries CBE